Silent Abandonment in Contact Centers: Estimating Customer Patience from Uncertain Data: EM Algorithm Validation

 \subsection{Accuracy of Estimations Using the Queueing Model}

-The accuracy analysis presented in in Sections \ref{subsubsec:EMaccuracy} and \ref{subsubsec:Sensitivity} of the main paper assumed that customer patience and virtual wait time are independent and exponentially distributed, just like the EM algorithm assumption.
+The accuracy analysis presented in Appendixes \ref{subsubsec:EMaccuracy} and \ref{subsubsec:Sensitivity} assumed that customer patience and virtual wait time are independent and exponentially distributed, just like the EM algorithm assumption.
 However, the queueing model developed in Section \ref{sec:managerial} assumed a more realistic setting in which the data may incorporate some dependencies arising from the system dynamics.
-Specifically, the queueing simulation does not impose the exponential assumption on the virtual wait time; instead this variable is determined by the waiting and serving dynamics of the queueing system itself.
-Using this model we can test the robustness of the EM algorithm to the assumptions we made in Assumption \ref{assumption:1}.
-To do so, we check here the EM performance using simulated data obtained by that queueing model in two settings: (a) with the parameters of \cite{Yefenof2018} (\S\ref{subsec:queue_yefenof}) and (b) with the parameters of our messaging dataset (\S\ref{subsec:queue_data}).
+Specifically, the queueing simulation does not impose the exponential assumption on the virtual wait time; instead, this variable is determined by the system load (that depends on arrival and service processes of the queueing system).
+Using this model, we can test the EM algorithm's robustness to the assumptions we made in Assumption \ref{assumption:1}.
+To do so, we check here the EM algorithm's performance using simulated data obtained by that queueing model in two settings: (a) with the parameters of \cite{Yefenof2018} (\S\ref{subsec:queue_yefenof}) and (b) with the parameters of our write-in-queue dataset (\S\ref{subsec:queue_data}).

-\subsection{Queueing Simulation with the Parameters of \cite{Yefenof2018}}
+\subsubsection{Queueing Simulation with the Parameters of \cite{Yefenof2018}.}

-First we place ourselves in the setting found in \cite{Yefenof2018}, where the parameters used in the simulation are $\theta=4$ and $q=0.5$.
-Since the queueing simulation does not impose a specific virtual wait time (i.e, a specific $\gamma$), we need to set this variable using the queueing dynamics.
-To do so, we calibrate $\mu$ so that the virtual wait time parameter is $\gamma=10$ (as in \citealt{Yefenof2018}).
-Figure \ref{fig:PQue} shows the accuracy of estimating $\theta$ using the five methods we compared in Section \ref{subsubsec:EMaccuracy}.
+First, we place ourselves in the setting found in \cite{Yefenof2018}, where the parameters used in the simulation are $\theta=4$ and $q=0.5$.
+Since the queueing simulation does not impose a specific virtual wait time (i.e., a specific $\gamma$), we need to set this variable using the queueing dynamics.
+To do so, we calibrate $\mu_{Sr}=9.5$ and $\mu_{Sab}=30$, so that the virtual wait time parameter is $\gamma=10$ (as in \citealt{Yefenof2018}).
+Figure EC.\ref{fig:PQue} shows the accuracy of estimating $\theta$ using the five methods we compared in Appendix \ref{subsubsec:EMaccuracy}.
 The results are consistent with our previous results, suggesting that only the EM algorithm is able to estimate $\theta$ accurately.
-Figures \ref{fig:qQue} and \ref{fig:VWQue} show the accuracy of estimating $q$ and $\gamma$, respectively.
-It can be seen that the EM estimates accurately $q$, whereas for $\gamma$ estimates it as accurately as most of the other methods.
+Figures EC.\ref{fig:qQue} and EC.\ref{fig:VWQue} show the accuracy of estimating $q$ and $\gamma$, respectively.
+It can be seen that the EM algorithm accurately estimates $q$, whereas for $\gamma$, it estimates as accurately as most of the other methods.